Table of Contents

 Those were the years when Gangster Disciples was considered to be the largest street gang of the US by many accounts.

-Growth and Development of “Growth and Development” (1993-1996)
+Growth and Development of “Growth and Development” (1993 – 1996)

-Hoover’s move to reform started getting attention from the others.
-His Growth and Development created many non-profit organizations including one that registered disenfranchised black voters, a music label that helped needy children, and even a clothing line.
+Hoover’s move to reform started getting attention from others.
+His Growth and Development initiative created many non-profit organizations including one that registered disenfranchised black voters, a music label that helped needy children, and even a clothing line.

 He also organized from the prison a series of peaceful protests to reverse the decision of the closing of public welfare programs.
 Those programs provided a sense of community and empowerment to the marginalized and oppressed African-Americans.
-For all the good work that Hoover had helped to initiate for the poor African-Americans, the people outside genuinely considered him their savior and lobbied to get him paroled for his contributions to society.
+For all the good work that Hoover had helped to initiate for the poor African-Americans, the people genuinely considered him their savior and lobbied to get him released for his contributions to society.

 The political action group created by Hoover for registration for voters was called 21st Century V.O.T.E.
 In May 1993, it first came into the public eye when it organized a march towards City Hall of Chicago to protest municipal cutbacks in health care.
 About 5,000 young people participated in the march.